 Jump on board a magical tour bus

-Everyone’s favourite ogre comes to life in a new 4D experience which is part ride and walk through for the whole family.
+Everyone’s favourite ogre comes to life in a new 4D experience which is part ride and walks through for the whole family.
 Head to Far Far Away Land where the Shrek Adventure begins when you board a magic bus that transports you to 10 different themed live shows including Shrek’s Swamp and The Muffin Man’s House.

 Shrek Adventure; Riverside Building, County Hall, Westminster Bridge Road, London SE1 7PB; Open daily until 6.00pm; Adult from £23.40 online; Child from £18.72 online